sinatra/sinatra.github.com/wild.markdown

 - [Conker Software](http://conkersoftware.co.uk) Micro-company of Tom Philip that makes Web, Android and Boxee apps.
 - [Similander](http://similar.heroku.com) extracts keywords from a given URL to find similar pages ([Source](http://github.com/ema/similander)).
 - [Sombras de Papel](http://sombrasdepapel.com/en/) Website of a pop-rock band from Barcelona (Spain) entirely made using Sinatra + HTML5.
 There's also a [mobile site](http://m.sombrasdepapel.com/en/).
+- [streetart.io](http://streetart.io) streetart.io allows you to share and discover interesting street art, public art and sculptures around you and your city.
+The website is a sinatra app which pulls data via the API.

 Companies using Sinatra {#biz}
 -----------------------